 When the new invention was presented in Washington, President Rutherford B. Hayes woke his wife in the middle of the night so that she could hear it.

-7. Edison had few skills as a businessman, and made and lost several fortunes.
-His business dealings taught him to trust nobody, and his ruthlessness become so ill concealed that he was forced out of his own company.
+7. Edison was a better inventor than entrepreneur, making and losing several fortunes.
+He trusted nobody, and his ruthlessness was so ill concealed that he was forced out of his own company.
 In 1892, when the General Edison Electric Company merged with its great rival, Thomas-Houston, it became General Electric.
 It took on a new president, Charles Coffin, and it excluded Edison’s name from the company’s title.